ulixee/hero/website/docs/BasicInterfaces/Agent.md

   - timezoneId `string`.
 Overrides the host timezone.
 A list of valid ids are available at [unicode.org](https://unicode-org.github.io/cldr-staging/charts/37/supplemental/zone_tzid.html)
   - locale `string`.
 Overrides the host languages settings (eg, en-US).
 Locale will affect navigator.language value, Accept-Language request header value as well as number and date formatting rules.
   - viewport `IViewport`.
 Sets the emulated screen size, window position in the screen, inner/outer width and height.
 If not provided, the most popular resolution is used from [statcounter.com](https://gs.statcounter.com/screen-resolution-stats/desktop/united-states-of-america).
+    - width `number`.
+The page width in pixels (minimum 0, maximum 10000000).
+    - height `number`.
+The page height in pixels (minimum 0, maximum 10000000).
+    - deviceScaleFactor `number` defaults to 1.
+Specify device scale factor (can be thought of as dpr).
+    - screenWidth? `number`.
+The optional screen width in pixels (minimum 0, maximum 10000000).
+    - screenHeight? `number`.
+The optional screen height in pixels (minimum 0, maximum 10000000).
+    - positionX? `number`.
+Optional override browser X position on screen in pixels (minimum 0, maximum 10000000).
+    - positionY? `number`.
+Optional override browser Y position on screen in pixels (minimum 0, maximum 10000000).
   - blockedResourceTypes `BlockedResourceType[]`.
 Controls browser resource loading.
 Valid options are listed [here](/docs/overview/configuration#blocked-resources).
   - userProfile `IUserProfile`.
 Previous user's cookies, session, etc.
   - input `object`.
 An object containing properties to attach to the agent.
 NOTE: if using the default agent, this object will be populated with command line variables starting with `--input.{json path}`.
 The `{json path}` will be translated into an object set to `agent.input`.